Monotonicity formulas for coupled elliptic gradient systems with applications: Introduction

 Then the following monotonicity formula holds for the fourth order Lane-Emden system. \begin{thm} Suppose that $n\ge 5$, $p > \frac{n+4}{n-4}$ and $u$ is a solution of (\ref{main}) when $s=2$.
 For any $\lambda>0$ and $x_0\in\RR$

 where $E_2$ is defined by (\ref{energyE2}) and $C$ is independent from $\lambda$. \end{thm} Note also that the above monotonicity formula is provided by Davila, Dupaigne, Wang and Wei in \cite{ddww} for the case of single equations that is when $m=1$.
 For the case of fractional Laplacian, we provide monotonicity formulae for the extension problems.
-Assume that $u_i\in C^{2\sigma}(\mathbb R^n)$, $\sigma >s>0$ and for each $1\le i\le m$.
-The fractional Laplacian of $u_i$ when $0<s<1$ denoted by
+Assume that $u_i\in C^{2\sigma}(\mathbb R^n)$, $\sigma >s>0$ and